aashvij/Sign-Language-Detector/README.md

 **Boosting Accuracy**: My inital training epochs yielded a mere 14% accuracy.
 Through the repeated refinement and significantly expanding the dataset from 5,000 to 143,000 images (approximately 5,500 per sign), I was able to achieve 96% accuracy.

 ## Demo
-Click here to test out my project yourself!
-LINK
+Click here to test out my project yourself! [https://aashvij.github.io/Sign-Language-Detector/]

 This demo showcases the web app's ability to recognize and interpret ASL signs in real-time, demonstrating the seamless integration of MediaPipe's hand tracking with my trained neural network.